MERCY ACADEMY, KENYA

 The teachers and students are focused on providing and receiving a good educational standard to prepare them for a successful future life.
 Founder and Director of Mercy Children’s Home, Consolate Muga emphasises the need for a continuum of education for a child to be able to survive and thrive in Kenya.

 Attaining secondary qualification is vital for the children's future and AAI has also been able to support children in various local secondary schools as well as through to completion of Tertiary and University courses.
 Many children in the local community fail to access Secondary and Tertiary education because of poverty.
 In 2019, the EDUCATIONAL SPONSORSHIP PROGRAM administered by African Action supported over 40 Primary Students, 30 Secondary Students and 14 children at the Tertiary level.
-18 children are still awaiting Sponsorship to be able to continue their education.
 EDUCATION FUND